Our Faculty Leadership

 Dr. Wendy Benoit is a well-respected educator known for building and using creative strategies for active learning in large enrolment courses.

 Having earned a Bachelor of Science with honours from Memorial University of Newfoundland, Wendy completed her PhD with a specialization in synthetic organic chemistry at the University of Calgary.
-As a senior instructor, she holds a joint appointment between the Natural Sciences Program and the Department of Chemistry.
+As a professor (teaching), she holds a joint appointment between the Natural Sciences Program and the Department of Chemistry.
 In 2015, she became the director of the Natural Sciences program until 2018 when she was appointed Associate Dean – Teaching, Learning, and Student Engagement in the Faculty of Science.

 The cornerstones of Wendy’s approach to teaching have been reflection, problem-solving, and collaboration.
 Her teaching has been recognized with the 2012 Faculty of Science Award for Excellence in Teaching and a 2015 Students’ Union Teaching Excellence Award.
 Wendy is passionate about building robust mentorship networks for both faculty and students.